Billy Bush, Three Years After ‘Access Hollywood’ Tape, Gets A New Job

 — Deadline Hollywood (@DEADLINE) May 8, 2019

-Bush told People that after he was fired, he “went through resentment, anger and being inconsolable,” before he ultimately got a pep talk from his cousin, the 43rd president.
+Bush told People that after he was fired, he “went through resentment, anger and being inconsolable” before he ultimately got a pep talk from his cousin, the 43rd president.
 George W. Bush told Billy to “just live and accept the fact that you’re not extraordinary,” he told the magazine.
-The Bush family and Trump have long had emnity, going back to when Trump and Jeb Bush ran against each other, although the president did attend George H.W.
+The Bush family and Trump have long had enmity, going back to when Trump and Jeb Bush ran against each other, although the president did attend George H.W.
 Bush’s funeral last year.

-While Trump admitted in 2016 that the tape was real, defended the remarks as “locker room talk,” and issued a rare public apology, The New York Times reported in late 2017 that the president had begun telling associates that it was not, in fact, his voice on the tape.
+While Trump admitted in 2016 that the tape was real, he defended the remarks as “locker room talk” and issued a rare public apology.
+The New York Times reported in late 2017 that the president had begun telling associates that it was not, in fact, his voice on the tape.
 This led Billy Bush to write an op-ed, also in The Times, with the headline “Yes, Donald Trump, You Said That.”

 “I had the opportunity to grow up a little bit,” Bush told People.
 “Facing adversity in some way is good.
 And I feel I’ll be better at my job than I ever was.
 This is my next step.”

-During his time off, Bush and his wife seperated, and he was hospitalized after he was hit in the head with a golf ball, per US Weekly.
+During his time off, Bush and his wife separated, and he was hospitalized after he was hit in the head with a golf ball, per Us Weekly.